mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Many Travellers are familiar with the Spinward
 Marches and its neighboring sectors, Deneb, the
 Trojan Reach and Reft.
-These sectors are on the frontier, located ‘behind the Claw’ of the Great Rift, a massive region devoid of stars that separates the domain from the heart of the Imperium.
+These sectors are on the frontier, located 'behind the Claw' of the Great Rift, a massive region devoid of stars that separates the domain from the heart of the Imperium.
 While the Marches are mostly Imperial territory, they are far